On The Robustness of Price-Anticipating Kelly Mechanism: Model and Measures

-The bounds \textbf{B1}, \textbf{B3} and \textbf{B5} mainly capture the absolute performance at the NE with the possible emergence of the malicious agent (compared with the maximum performance free of the malicious agent).
-While the bounds \textbf{B2}, \textbf{B4} and \textbf{B6} look into the relative changes brought by the possible emergence of the malicious agent.
+The bounds \textbf{B1}, \textbf{B3} and \textbf{B5} mainly capture the absolute performance at the NE with the possible emergence of the misbehaving user (compared with the maximum performance free of the misbehaving user).
+While the bounds \textbf{B2}, \textbf{B4} and \textbf{B6} look into the relative changes brought by the possible emergence of the misbehaving user.

-In the seminal work \cite{Vulimiri}, the total utility of benign users is the main concern.
+In \cite{Vulimiri}, the total utility of benign users is the main concern.
 The lower bound of $\frac{\SU_{mal}}{\SU_{max}}$ has been analyzed in the extreme with unlimited number of players.
-In comparison, our novel features are highlighted as below.
+In comparison, the major differences between \cite{Vulimiri} and our work are listed below:

-\textbf{i)}: We consider a more challenging setting, i.e. finite number of the benign agents, such that existing methodologies in \cite{johari} and \cite{Vulimiri} to find the bounds do not apply in general;
+\textbf{i)}: We consider a finite number of benign users where the bounds of \textbf{B1} in \cite{johari} and \cite{Vulimiri} are special cases of ours at the regime of infinite number of users;